RoDanielle/E-photo/README.md

 - Facebook API for posting new products to the store's Facebook page
 - Socket.io/WebSockets for real-time automated chat functionality

+## Screenshots

+We have provided a set of images showcasing the website's interface and functionalities.
+You can find them in the `screenshots` folder within the project repository.

+The following views are available:
+- **Products Page**
+- **Log In Page**
+- **Contact Page**

+To explore how the application looks, navigate to the `screenshots` folder.

 ## Authors

 For any questions or suggestions, feel free to contact: